kks2139/Mobile_Bubble_pop_Game/README.md

-# This is a bubble pop game for Android
+# Bubble pop game for Android